 Conversely, the smaller the number of assets in the probate estate, the simpler the process, generally.
 Financial accounts like bank or investment accounts are typically much easier to marshal than real estate, businesses, automobiles, or boats.

-One of the most important things for a personal representative to know about marshalling estate assets is that no asset should be sold or transferred without the personal representative first discussing with his/her attorney.
+One of the most important duties of an executor is to know about marshalling estate assets so that no asset is sold or transferred without the personal representative first discussing with his/her attorney.
 When it comes to marshalling financial accounts, it is exceptionally important for the personal representative to ensure that the financial institution where the account is held properly updates its records with the decedent’s date of death.
 Properly recording this information will ensure that accurate tax information is reported to the IRS.

 One misconception about marshalling estate assets is that the beneficiaries automatically become entitled to the assets after the decedent’s death.
 Estate assets are the property of the personal representative on behalf of the estate and should not be distributed to estate beneficiaries without guidance from a qualified Florida probate attorney.

 Marshalling assets in Palm City probate is not as easy as many people may think it is.
-In fact, depending on the size of the decedent’s estate, a personal administrator can find that the task at hand is a herculean effort.
+In fact, depending on the size of the decedent’s estate, a personal administrator can find that the duties of an executor is a herculean effort.
 In moments of doubt when dealing with alleged creditors you could find that you are unequipped to vet claims.
 Worse yet, there can come situations where the sheer volume of paperwork prevents you from grieving.
 If this sounds familiar, or if you simply wish to make sure that you are on the right track, you should reach out to an attorney.